You are here

 - In addition to tuition costs, each course has a program fee that covers the costs of travel, lodging, and all required on-site course-related activities

-- Financial Aid awards and/or loans may be applied
+- Financial Aid may be applied to the cost of the program fee

 - A limited number of partial, travel course scholarships are available for international travel courses.
 They are need-based and awarded based on students' FAFSA scores.
 The scholarship application and complete eligibility requirements can be found in the Travel Course online application